Is Protein Powder Healthy?

 What is Protein Powder?

 I know this may seem like a silly question, but many people don’t actually know what protein powder is, how it is made or where it comes from.
-Protein powder is a dietary supplement made from powdered forms of protein sources such as dairy, eggs, rice or peas.
+Protein powder is a dietary supplement made from powdered forms of protein sources such as dairy, eggs, rice, or peas.
 Protein powders are made by extracting the protein component of the food, through a variety of processing methods, to create a powdered form that can then be added to liquid for consumption.
-There are many types of protein powder available, including whey, eggs, beef, soy, rice, hemp and pea, and depending on the exact formula being created, manufacturers may add a combination of vitamins, minerals, fats, and (sometimes) carbohydrates to the powder itself.
+There are many types of protein powder available, including whey, eggs, beef, soy, rice, hemp, and pea, and depending on the exact formula being created, manufacturers may add a combination of vitamins, minerals, fats, and (sometimes) carbohydrates to the powder itself.

 Protein Powder is Processed Food

 Although protein powders come directly from whole food sources, it is important to understand that they are not whole foods themselves.
-Protein powders are not naturally occurring, there is no protein powder tree, plant or bush, rather, protein powders are dietary supplements made from powdered forms of whole foods.
+Protein powders are not naturally occurring, there is no protein powder tree, plant, or bush, rather, protein powders are dietary supplements made from powdered forms of whole foods.
 Protein powders are created in laboratories, not kitchens, and although some versions are certainly better than others, all forms of protein powder are processed food in some way.
-In many cases, not only is the actual protein source processed, but protein powders often include artificial sweeteners, flavours, thickeners and stabilizers to help make them more palatable and give them a better texture.
-(I mean think about it, powdered dairy, soy, hemp or pea do not taste great on their own!)
+In many cases, not only is the actual protein source processed, but protein powders often include artificial sweeteners, flavors, thickeners, and stabilizers to help make them more palatable and give them a better texture.
+(I mean think about it, powdered dairy, soy, hemp, or pea do not taste great on their own!)
 This is problematic not only because additives such as artificial sweeteners are detrimental to gut health and blood sugar, but the synthetic nutrients found in protein powder are not as easily absorbed by the body as whole food.

 Yes, we need protein, but do we need powder?

-Protein is needed for building and repairing muscles and tissues, and plays a very important role in red blood cells, hair and fingernails and synthesizing hormones.
+Protein is needed for building and repairing muscles and tissues, and plays a very important role in red blood cells, hair, and fingernails and synthesizing hormones.
 With the average diet containing more and more processed and refined carbohydrates, the need for protein has increased and thus protein powders have grown in popularity with marketing and multi-level-marketing businesses launching protein powder lines all over the place.
 The average person requires roughly 0.8 grams of protein per kilogram of body weight each day, and although protein powder may be helpful for some to reach this number, protein powders don’t work exactly the same way whole food sources do.
 It is important to understand that just because a protein powder may contain X grams of protein and X milligrams of vitamins and minerals does not mean that your body will be able to digest, absorb and assimilate them as listed.
-When it comes to macro and micronutrients, the body is much better equipped to utilize them in their natural format as opposed to processed or synthetic versions of it.
+When it comes to macro and micronutrients, the body is much better equipped to utilize them in their natural format as opposed to processed or synthetic versions of them.
 For example, the utilization of protein requires vitamin A, however many protein powders do not contain vitamin A, and vitamin A is depleted by high intakes of protein, which can defeat the purpose of taking protein powder in the first place.
-Moreover, many of the fat-soluble vitamins added to protein powders, including vitamin A, D, and E, are only absorbed in the presence of fat, which most protein powders do not contain.
+Moreover, many of the fat-soluble vitamins added to protein powders, including vitamins A, D, and E, are only absorbed in the presence of fat, which most protein powders do not contain.
 Yes, protein powder may contain protein, but that does not mean that drinking it will allow it to work exactly like whole food versions of it.

 The Problem with Protein Powders